oneapi-src/oneAPI-samples/Frameworks/TensorFlow/Getting-Started-Samples/TensorFlow_HelloWorld/README.md

 | Time to complete                  | 10 minutes

 ## Purpose
 This sample code shows how to get started with Intel Optimization for TensorFlow*.
 It implements an example neural network with one convolution layer and one ReLU layer.
-Deverlopers can quickly build and train a Tensorflow neural network using simple python code.
-In addition, by controlling the build-in enviornment variable, the sample attempts to show explicitly how Intel® DNNL Primitives are called as well as their performance during the neural network training.
+Developers can quickly build and train a Tensorflow neural network using simple python code.
+In addition, by controlling the build-in environment variable, the sample attempts to show explicitly how Intel® DNNL Primitives are called as well as their performance during the neural network training.

 Intel-optimized Tensorflow is available as part of Intel® AI Analytics Toolkit.
 For more information on the optimizations as well as performance data, see this blog post [TensorFlow* Optimizations on Modern Intel® Architecture](https://software.intel.com/content/www/us/en/develop/articles/tensorflow-optimizations-on-modern-intel-architecture.html).